 WASHINGTON - The two women at the center of David Petraeus' downfall as CIA director visited the White House separately on various occasions in what appear to be unrelated calls that did not result in meetings with President Obama.
 A White House official said Paula Broadwell, who was writing a book about Petraeus and eventually became his paramour, attended meetings in June 2009 and June 2011 on Afghanistan-Pakistan policy in the Eisenhower Executive Office Building, which is located on the White House complex not far from the West Wing.

 FLORIDA SOCIALITE Jill Kelley - Philadelphia's connection to the scandal that brought down a CIA chief last year - and her husband have filed suit against the FBI and the Defense Department for violating their privacy and damaging their reputations.
 "We received highly hurtful and damaging publicity from willful leaks from high-level government officials that were false and defamatory," according to a statement the Kelleys released Monday.
 "In addition, we also learned that our personal emails were wrongfully searched, and improperly disclosed.

-Jill Kelley, the Florida woman whose complaint to the FBI may have led to the downfall of CIA Director David Petraeus, has deep Philadelphia roots.
+Jill Kelley, the Florida woman whose complaint to the FBI may have sparked the downfall of CIA Director David H. Petraeus, has Philadelphia roots.
 Kelley, 37, hails from a Lebanese family that emigrated to Philadelphia in the mid-1970s.
-Her parents, John and Marcelle Khawam, once operated a restaurant in Voorhees, N.J., and still live in Washington Crossing, Bucks County, according to public records.
-An older brother resides in South Jersey, records suggest.
-Kelley emerged Sunday as the woman who contacted the FBI after allegedly receiving threatening emails from Petraeus' biographer, Paula Broadwell, according to the Associated Press and other news outlets.
+Her parents, John and Marcelle Khawam, had businesses in the area, including a restaurant in Voorhees.
+The couple still live in Washington Crossing, Bucks County, according to public records, and Kelley's older brother, David, is a lawyer in South Jersey.

 March 28, 2013 |